mycred/myCRED/readme.txt

 = Features =
 = Point Management =
-Empower your WordPress website users by rewarding them points â€“ each user has their own POINT BALANCE that can be used in purchasing online products or online activities.
+Empower your WordPress website users by rewarding them points - each user has their own POINT BALANCE that can be used in purchasing online products or online activities.

-**- Point Balances**: Each user on your website will have their own point balance, where theyâ€™ll be able to gain/lose viewpoints.
+**- Point Balances**: Each user on your website will have their own point balance, where they'll be able to gain/lose viewpoints.
 **- Account History**: Each time a user gains or loses points on your website, the transaction is logged into a central log for accountability.
-**- Points Management**: You have full control over your usersâ€™ point balances; You can adjust your user/s balance by adding or removing points with or without a log entry.
+**- Points Management**: You have full control over your users' point balances; You can adjust your user/s balance by adding or removing points with or without a log entry.
-**- Automatic Points**: Automatically award or deduct points from your userâ€™s balance for their interaction on your WordPress/WooCommerce website.
+**- Automatic Points**: Automatically award or deduct points from your user's balance for their interaction on your WordPress/WooCommerce website.
 **- Multiple Point Types**: Create multiple point types through the admin area to manage things easily.
 There is no limit to the number of point types you can have at your disposal.
 **- Buy Points**: The buyCred add-on allows your users to purchase points using real money using some of the most popular payment gateways available in the market today.
 **- Store Payments**: myCred supports some of the most popular store plugins for WordPress, allowing your users to pay for orders/tickets using their point balance instead of real money.